 My vision of a parson since childhood is a kindly, soft-spoken person.
 Instead my research has revealed a person more in keeping with the gruff stern unfriendly countenance of the sketch of Francis McCleland.

-Notwithstanding this, Francis McCleland was the progenitor not only of two National Monuments but also the McCleland clan in South Africa.
+Notwithstanding this, Francis McCleland was the progenitor not only of two National Monuments but also of the McCleland clan in South Africa.
 As such, he left an indelible mark on Port Elizabeth which will never be expunged.

-For this, we must be eternally grateful.
+For this, we should be grateful.